Nashville takes the science of entertainment seriously, making it a lively place to visit year-round.

 Two small children follow a trail through green woodland on a summer's day

-Spring weather can be unpredictable in Nashville so save hikes until fall © Cavan Images / Getty Images
+Spring weather can be unpredictable in Nashville so save hikes until fall.
+Cavan Images/Getty Images

-September to November is the best time for hiking
+September, October and November are the best time for hiking

-August to September is the best time to see artsy Nashville
+August and September are the best time to experience artsy Nashville

 Things kick off in late July/early August with Kindling Arts Festival, dedicated to promoting local theater, dance and experimental art.
 In mid-August East Nashville embraces its favorite tradition, the Tomato Art Fest, a multi-day celebration of every southerner’s favorite fruit/vegetable.
 Embracing the tomato mantra “A Uniter, Not A Divider!,” participants show up in tomato-inspired garb to enjoy parades, concerts, art vendors, Bloody Mary contests and more.